Hall algebras and curve-counting invariants: Preliminaries

 that are epimorphisms in the category $\A$ or $\A^\sharp$ respectively. \end{lemma}

 \begin{pf} We just prove the stable pair case; the Hilbert scheme case is easier and well-known.
 Suppose given a morphism

 as in \eqref{bully}.
 Given a point $s\in S(\C)$ let $\gamma_s\colon \OO_M \to E_s$ denote the pullback of $\gamma$.
 We must show that the set of points $s\in S(\C)$ for which \begin{itemize} \item[(a)] the sheaf $E_s$ is pure of dimension 1, \item[(b)] the sheaf $\coker(\gamma_s)$ is supported in dimension 0, \end{itemize} is the set of $\C$-valued points of an open subscheme of $S$.
+Standard arguments mean that we can assume $S$ noetherian.

 Property (a) is known to be open (see e.g. \cite[Prop.
 2.3.1]{HL}).
 For property (b), set $Q=\coker(\gamma)$.
 Then

 and so by the basic properties of flattening stratifications (see e.g. \cite[Theorem 5.13]{Nit}) the set of points $s\in S(\C)$ for which $\coker(\gamma_s)$ has positive-dimensional support is the set of $\C$-valued points of a closed subscheme of $S$. \end{pf}